tholden/tholden.github.io/index.md

 > We construct the first algorithm for the perfect foresight solution of otherwise linear models with occasionally binding constraints, with fixed terminal conditions, that is guaranteed to return a solution in finite time, if one exists.
 We also provide a proof of the inescapability of the “curse of dimensionality” for this problem when nothing is known a priori about the model.
 We go on to extend our algorithm to deal with stochastic simulation, other non-linearities, and future uncertainty.
 We show that the resulting algorithm produces fast and accurate simulations of a range of models with occasionally binding constraints.

 [Working paper PDF](/assets/files/ComputationalPaper.pdf){: .btn .btn--danger} [Working paper on RePEc](https://ideas.repec.org/p/zbw/esprep/144569.html){: .btn .btn--info}
 {: .text-left}

-### Robust Real Rate Rules
-***Latest working paper, 2022***
-> Central banks wish to avoid self-fulfilling fluctuations.
-This requires “determinacy”.
-Monetary rules with a unit response to real rates produce determinate inflation under the weakest possible assumptions about the behaviour of households and firms.
-They are robust to household heterogeneity, hand to mouth consumers, non-rational household/firm expectations, active fiscal policy, missing transversality conditions and to any form of intertemporal link (Euler equation) or nominal-real link (Phillips curve).
-These rules: allow the implementation of arbitrary inflation dynamics, including optimal policy; are easy to implement in practice, with bonds of any maturity; and can attain high welfare.
-The performance of these rules suggests a reversed interpretation of the Phillips equation, explaining its poor forecasting performance, and provides insights into monetary transmission—the Fisher equation is key.

-[Working paper PDF](/assets/files/RobustRealRateRules.pdf){: .btn .btn--danger} [Older slides with some additional material](/assets/files/SlidesARobustMonetaryRule.pdf){: .btn .btn--danger} [Older video presentation](https://youtu.be/Izq4adp4AsQ){: .btn .btn--inverse}
-{: .text-left}

 ### Business cycles in space